 - It can be an unconventional way to make money in an industry that isn’t oversaturated.

 Ads are everywhere.
 Why not be the one who gets to make a consulting fee from businesses looking to optimize their ad strategy?
 Yup, that’s a business you can run fully online.
 Ad consultants like Monica Louie are already doing it (and doing it well!).

-What do you need to get started?
-The obvious steps apply here.
 Pick the types of ads you want to specialize in—whether that’s PPC ads on Google, Instagram ads, Facebook ads, TikTok ads, or even display ads—and then start marketing your services with a professional website and different service offering packages.

 Keep in mind that consulting isn’t for everyone.
 You want to have plenty of experience under your belt to ensure you can deliver results to the clients seeking your ad expertise.
 If you’re brand new to ad strategy, you might want to hold off on consulting until you gain more experience.